Dead or Alive 5 Last Round: Characters

 Last Round retains all 32 characters featured in Ultimate, including the four guest characters from the Virtua Fighter series (counting Ultimate's Jacky Bryant) and the three characters who first appeared in the arcade version and then as DLC (Marie Rose, Nyotengu and Phase-4), along with over 300 costumes for them.
-In addition, the game adds four new characters, including bringing back the original Dead or Alive game's boss Raidou to life and introducing a new female fighter named Honoka, for a total of up to 36.
+In addition, Last Round adds four new characters, including bringing back the original Dead or Alive boss, Raidou, to life and introducing a new female fighter named Honoka, for a total of up to 36.